vega/vega/docs/tutorials/airports/index.md

 permalink: /tutorials/airports/index.html
 ---

-From massive hubs to small local outposts, the United States air traffic system consists of a rich set of connections among hundeds of airports.
+From massive hubs to small local outposts, the United States air traffic system consists of a rich set of connections among hundreds of airports.
 In this tutorial, we will visualize this system of airports and connections, based on data from the year 2008.
 Our goal will be to create our own version of [Mike Bostock's D3.js airports map](https://mbostock.github.io/d3/talk/20111116/airports.html).

 {% include embed spec="airports" dir="." %}